 Employees can have their paychecks electronically deposited into a designated account.
 A notification period of one month is necessary to activate this service.
-Contact Human Resources for more information about the automatic payroll deposit service.
+Contact the Human Resources Department for more information about the automatic payroll deposit service.

 Payroll Deductions

 Policy CFEA